chetzi/ssh-test/README.md

 ---

-## ✅ Final Result

-At the end of this setup, I had:

-✔ SSH server running on Ubuntu
-✔ Public key authentication working
-✔ Password login disabled
-✔ Root login blocked
-✔ Verified login from a second terminal

-This is a secure and professional SSH setup — exactly how real servers should be configured.
+# 🚨 Notes for Beginners

+* You cannot SSH *into* the Codespace from your laptop, because GitHub blocks port 22.
+* But testing via **localhost** inside Codespaces is totally valid.
+* This is the easiest way to practice SSH server configuration safely.

 ---

-## 📎 Additional Notes

-* Codespaces is great for practicing Linux and SSH.
-* These settings make your server almost immune to brute-force attacks.
-* You can reuse this configuration in future projects or cloud VMs.
+# ✅ Final Result

+After following these steps, I achieved:

+✔ A fully working Ubuntu VM inside GitHub Codespaces
+✔ SSH server installed
+✔ Public key authentication enabled
+✔ Password authentication disabled
+✔ Root login disabled
+✔ Successful SSH test
+✔ Security settings similar to real production servers

 ---

-If you need help with screenshots, configs, or want an automated script, feel free to ask!
+# 📎 Additional Advice for Juniors

+* Try breaking and fixing the `sshd_config` file to learn more.
+* Understanding SSH security helps in cloud jobs and DevOps.
+* Codespaces is a great free environment for practicing Linux commands.

+---

+If you want, I can also create:
+📄 A **PDF report**
+🛠️ An **automation script**
+📦 A **zip file with all configs**

+Just ask!